EXPRESSIVE ARTS THERAPY

 Minimum of 1000 hours of Direct Client Contact doing Expressive Arts Therapy (equal to approximately 20 hours per week for 12 months, or an equivalent time over a longer period of time, not to exceed 48 months - or four years

-Hours can not be earned until completion of all required courses and internship hours.
+Post Degree hours can not be earned until completion of graduate program and internship hours.

 STILL HAVE QUESTIONS?